sandeepkiranp/sandeepkiranp.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stony Brook UniversityUniversity
+  - name: Stony Brook University
     url: https://cs.stonybrook.edu/

 # Short bio (displayed in user profile at end of posts)